NessJade96/18-NoSQL-Social-Network-API/README.md

 ## Commit notes:

 1. Read through all planning documentation, set up file structure and begin planning notes.
+Created User model, with some links to userController established.